mjakubowski84/parquet4s/README.md

   options = writeOptions
 ))

 // Reads file or files from the path.
+Please also have a look at optional parameters.
 ParquetStreams.fromParquet[User]("file:///data/users").runForeach(println)
 ```